lab-cosmo/chemiscope/docs/src/tutorial.rst

 Input file structure
 --------------------

-If you can not or do not want to use the script mentionned above, you can also directly write the JSON file conforming to the schema described here.
+If you can not or do not want to use the script mentioned above, you can also directly write the JSON file conforming to the schema described here.
 The input file follows closely the `Dataset`_ typescript interface used in the library.
 Using a pseudo-JSON format, the file should contains the following fields and